Lucid's Philosophy on Acoustic Musical Recordings

 performers (or perhaps only the soloists).
 The venue should have a 'live' ambient character

-that is not too dark or too bright.
+that is not too dark or too bright with a moderate amount of natural reverb.
 It should allow the performers to

 easily hear each other.
 And it should allow the audience (and the